offensive-packaging/documentation/llvm-defaults/index.md

        --html-report                                     - REMOVED.
 Use -symbolize & coverage-report-server.py.
        --symbolize                                       - Produces a symbolized JSON report from binary report.
        --merge                                           - Merges reports.
+   --debug-info-correlate                             - Use debug info to correlate profiles.
    --debugify-level=<value>                           - Kind of debug info to add
      =locations                                       -   Locations only
      =location+variables                              -   Locations and Variables